 Why It Is Done

 Rubber band ligation is the most widely used treatment for internal hemorrhoids.
 If you still have symptoms after three or four treatments, surgery may be considered.

-ligation cannot be used if there is not enough tissue to pull into the banding device.
+Rubber band ligation cannot be used if there is not enough tissue to pull into the banding device.
 This procedure is almost never appropriate for fourth-degree hemorrhoids.

 How Well It Works